segabl/pd2-sh-complements/README.md

 - All weapons
   - Removed aim assist
+  - Reworked and rebalanced ammo pickup

 *There is a form of aim assist that makes you more likely to hit a target the longer you shoot at it while missing.*
 *Removing this aim assist will make it harder to hit enemies at distance with low accuracy weapons.*
+*Ammo pickup is highly inconsistent since fractional parts of ammo pickup are just discarded.*
+*Adding any fractional leftovers to the next ammo pickup will guarantee a pickup at some point no matter how low the pickup rate.*

 - LMGs
   - Added 15% reduced movement speed penalty
-  - Fixed ammo pickup of high damage LMGs

 *Even after the nerfs LMGs are still very powerful with very little drawbacks.*
 *Adding back the movement speed penalty gives a more unique drawback than nerfing stats.*